What Exactly is Bone Broth?

 Bone broth is one of the latest examples of the continuing search for foods that contribute to health.
 As the ancient Greeks, the founders of the original Mediterranean diet advised, “Let food be your medicine.”

-More about meat:
+More about food & cooking: